aahanabobade/ai_support_app_docker/README.md

 4. Basic UI/UX: Focus is on functionality rather than advanced design.
 5. Admin Panel Role Check: Admin cannot act as customer, but the interface is basic and could be enhanced with detailed role validation messages.

-### How to use

-1. Register as a new customer or log in as an existing one.
-2. Customers can create tickets with messages describing their issues.
-3. Admins can:
-    a.
-View all tickets.
-    b.
-Manually respond to tickets
-    c.
-Auto-generate responses via AI
-    d.
-Re-generate AI responses if needed
-4. Customers can view replies and ticket status.

 ### Contact/Support
 This project is maintained by Aahana Bobade.
 For any issues or questions regarding setup or usage, please contact via GitHub or email(aahanabobade@gmail.com).